NOTE: The syllabus is nearly complete for Spring 2023, check back for minor website updates

 By appointment.
-We encourage you to email the staff to schedule a meeting, or if you would like to chat!
+We encourage you to email the staff to schedule an online meeting, or if you would like to chat!

 This is a practical, introductory course that gives a fast-paced overview of a broad range of topics related to contemporary digital media.
 The course aims to equip students with an understanding of the basics of exposure and composition which are vital for the closely related fields of digital photography and digital cinematography.
 Topics also include fundamental lighting techniques, video technology, video production processes with practical exercises in each stage of the workflow, audio production, video compression, and distribution.

 Given the power of modern personal computers, all course topics apply to both professional production environments and personal media projects alike.
 By the end of the course, students can expect to understand common production workflows for a wide array of digital media including digital photography, video production, audio recording, and basic web design.

 - Access to a camera with full manual control (see FAQs)